Power News We love to talk!

 The draft rules seek to increase compensation for prolonged power cuts.
 Consumers will be eligible for a compensation of Rs10 per KWhour for delay in restoration, up to a maximum of Rs 200 per hour.
 If 10% of a subdivison has lost power, it will have to be restored in two hours, for 20% in three hours and, beyond, that within six hours.

-- Fewer power tariff categories likely in Andhra Read more
+- New Wind Policy in Andhra Pradesh Read more